[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Click the image for a detailed view.

-If superscripts are set using the Format Cells dialog box in source data, they will not appear in Excel charts.
+If superscripts are set using the Format Cells dialog box in the source data, they will not appear in Excel charts.

 In the following simple dataset, we have set some characters as superscripts from the Font tab of the Format Cells dialog box.
 However, the superscripts are still displayed as normal characters.